haberdashPI/vscode-master-key/notes.md

 ## Visual Documentation Improvements

+at the end of this milestone I have documentation sufficient for releasing the extension in the vscode and vscodium stores

 NOTE: `path` entries should not have documentation; rather there should be a separate setup (perhaps comments?) for how to enter text that becomes part of the markdown output